refinedev/refine/documentation/docs/advanced-tutorials/multi-tenancy/strapi.md

 ## Store Context

-In order to view the products and orders of two different stores separately, we need to filter by storeId.
-We will use the storeId information in more than one place.
+To view the products and orders of two different stores separately, we need to filter by `storeId`.
+We will use the `storeId` information in more than one place.
 For example, when creating a store-specific order.

-For this reason, we will create a [React Context](https://en.reactjs.org/docs/context.html) and keep the storeId state information in it and send it to the relevant **refine** components.
+For this reason, we will create a [React Context](https://en.reactjs.org/docs/context.html) and keep the `storeId` state information in it and send it to the relevant **refine** components.

 ```tsx title="src/contexts/StoreContext.tsx"
 import { createContext, useState } from "react";